Blog

 The Nuclear Engineer Shortage: How to Get Ahead in 2026

 Our country is facing an energy crisis, driven in part by heightened consumer demands and AI data center builds.
-Although there are some concerted efforts to boost energy production (especially nuclear power), there just aren’t enough qualified engineers to take on these projects.
-Unfortunately, too many firms use outdated recruiting tactics (like the “post-and-pray” […]
+Although there are some concerted efforts to boost energy production (especially nuclear power), there just aren’t enough qualified engineers to take on these projects, forcing many organizations to rethink their approach to nuclear engineering staffing. […]

 Read More